Drug And Alcohol Addiction In Allentown, Pennsylvania

-Cocaine was found in many drug-related deaths in 2015, increasing by 41 percent from the previous year.
-Heroin and other opioids such as fentanyl were commonly abused and found in over 81 percent of Pennsylvania’s drug-related overdoses.
+Cocaine has been found in many drug-related deaths; rates have grown by as much as 41% in recent years.
+Heroin and other Opioids, such as Fentanyl, were commonly abused and found in over 81% of Pennsylvania’s drug-related overdoses.

 Allentown’s Challenge With Addiction

-Drugs like heroin are commonly used in Allentown and the number of people who use opioids is increasing yearly.
-In 2017, Allentown police found $20,000 of cocaine and heroin inside a man’s apartment.
-Lehigh Valley, home to Allentown, experienced 38 fatal drug overdoses in 2017, the youngest being 20 years old and the oldest 70 years old.
+Drugs like Heroin are commonly used in Allentown, and the number of people who use Opioids is increasing yearly.
+Lehigh Valley, home to Allentown, experiences dozens of fatal drug overdoses a year; victims have been as young as 20 and as old as 70.
 Other drugs that are used by some include:

 Hope For Allentown, Pennsylvania

 Many of those who have suffered drug overdoses were educated with advanced degrees and contributed to society in various creative ways.
-Authorities are taking note of Allentown’s ongoing challenges with fighting heroin use, and local government aims to launch 20 programs to assist those suffering from drug and alcohol addiction.
-This program will help 4,500 Medicaid receivers with finding adequate therapy and find jobs as they transition away from substance abuse.
+Authorities are taking note of Allentown’s ongoing challenges with fighting Heroin use, and local government has set a goal to launch 20 programs to assist those suffering from drug and alcohol addiction.
+This assistance has aimed to help 4,500 Medicaid receivers with finding adequate therapy and find jobs as they transition away from substance abuse.

-In 2015, the DEA proposed the 360 strategy which utilized local police community coalitions, educators, treatment professionals, and faith-based groups are putting efforts into improve drug-related challenges Allentown, Pennsylvania faces.
+Additionally, the DEA has proposed the 360 strategy, which utilized local police community coalitions, educators, treatment professionals, and faith-based groups.
 Medications to assist in non-fatal overdoses have been administered as well.

 Treating Drug Addiction In Allentown